 The Flathead County Water District #1 -- Evergreen, or the Evergreen Water and Sewer District as we're more commonly known, is a stand-alone governmental entity formed under Montana law.
 We value transparency, and have annual public financial audits, open records, and open meetings.
 Our experienced staff has over 165 years of combined experience in water and wastewater, and includes four certified water operators.

 The District's water system has been serving the Evergreen community since 1965.
 Within our 8 sq. mile service area, we provide 3,283 customers -- 3,130 domestic and 153 irrigation -- with fresh water.
 During the winter, water demand is about 138,000 gallons a day, but in summer it skyrockets to 4.5 million gallons a day!
 It takes a lot of water to keep all those lawns green.

 To meet the water demand, the District has eleven wells and a 1.6 million gallon storage tank up on the Bluff.
-Another 1 million-gallon storage tank will be operational this year!
+We are in the process of renovating our 1-million-gallon storage tank for additional supply.

 We offer free nonpotable water at the District Office.

 In 1994, the Evergreen Water District became the Evergreen Water and Sewer District!
 The sewer system we installed is still the largest wastewater infrastructure project in Montana.
 We have 2,004 sewer customers.
 1,605 of those have septic tanks hooked up to the sewer mains; those tanks have their effluent pumped on a six-year cycle.
 500,000 gallons a day of wastewater flows through our system and over to the City of Kalispell's wastewater treatment plant.
 We dispose of an additional 700,000 gallons of septage a year through private contractors.